bonfire-engine/bonfire-engine.github.io/README.md

 ![](_media/perspectiva.png)

-# WARN

-Due to changes in the Flutter engine in the latest versions that caused a loss of performance.
+WARN: Due to changes in the Flutter engine in the latest versions that caused a loss of performance.
 We recommend using the `Channel stable version, v1.17.5`.